rahul-gharat/dronahq-docs/docs/building-with-ai/create-apps-with-ai.md

 ### Option 2: Describe the App in a Prompt
 You can type a simple prompt like:

->"Create a customer feedback form with name, rating, and comment box."
+>"Create a customer feedback form with name, rating, and comment box using @formFeedback."

 Here’s what happens next:
 1. AI generates a BRD (Business Requirements Document) based on your prompt.